Stumptown Coffee Kyoto: Where Third-Wave Coffee Meets Ace Hotel Design

 Stumptown Coffee’s storefront is understated, with only a modest English sign on the wall

-Whenever I head over to Kyoto Kawaramachi for errands or shopping, I find myself following an almost automatic route.
-Once I’m done, I usually wander through Teramachi-dori and Shinkyogoku Shopping Street, Kyoto’s busiest shopping arcades, then stop by Kyoto Yaoichi Honkan, a historic gourmet food hall, before finally making my way to Shinpuhkan, a renovated red-brick complex with shops and cafés.
+Whenever I head to Kyoto Kawaramachi to run errands or go shopping, I tend to follow the same familiar route almost automatically.
+Once I’m done, my routine usually leads me through Teramachi-dori and Shinkyogoku Shopping Street, Kyoto’s busiest shopping arcades, then on to Kyoto Yaoichi Honkan, a historic gourmet food hall, before ending at Shinpuhkan, a renovated red-brick complex filled with shops and cafés.

-Whether it’s for a meal, a casual browse, or just to get some steps in, this familiar loop easily clears 8,000 steps a day.
-Yet every time I pass the first floor of Shinpuhkan, where Stumptown Coffee Roasters is located, I somehow keep walking past it without ever going inside.
+Whether it’s for a meal, a casual browse, or just to get some steps in, this familiar loop easily adds up to 8,000 steps.
+Yet every time I pass the first floor of Shinpuhkan, where Stumptown Coffee Roasters is located, I always seem to walk right past it without ever stepping inside.

-That changed on one sweltering afternoon in late August, when I finally decided on a whim to step into the café I had passed countless times but never once entered.
+That finally changed on a sweltering afternoon in late August, when I decided on a whim to step into the café I had passed countless times but never once entered.

-Stumptown Coffee Roasters keeps a low profile, with its English signage mounted at an angle on the wall facing the Shinpuhkan courtyard.
-I originally planned to find a seat inside, but once I stepped in, I realized the space was smaller than expected, with mostly counter-style seating along the wall and high stools—more of a grab-and-go or quick-stop atmosphere.
-After a quick look around, it dawned on me—oh!
-You can also bring your coffee and pastries over to the Ace Hotel lobby next door.
+Stumptown Coffee Roasters keeps a low profile, with an English sign mounted at an angle on the wall facing the Shinpuhkan courtyard.
+I originally planned to find a seat inside, but once I stepped in, I realized the space was smaller than expected, with mostly counter-style seating along the wall and high stools—more of a grab-and-go, quick-stop kind of setup.
+After a quick look around, it suddenly dawned on me: You can also bring your coffee and pastries over to the Ace Hotel lobby next door.

 That day I ordered an oat milk latte, an Americano, and a raisin pastry.
-The coffee was smooth, the pastry was crisp and fragrant, and the soft background music set a perfect tone for slowing down.
-The vibe was somewhere between a hotel lounge and a café—casual yet undeniably stylish.
+The coffee was smooth, the pastry was crisp and flaky with a buttery finish, and the soft background music set the perfect tone for slowing down.
+The atmosphere felt somewhere between a hotel lounge and a café—casual, but undeniably stylish.

-To be honest, I’ve never been a fan of drinking coffee in hotel lobbies—they usually feel too formal, weighed down by a businesslike atmosphere that makes me uneasy.
-But the Ace Hotel Kyoto lobby completely overturned that impression: a tall, open space brimming with design character, featuring Kyoto cedar, hammered copper, oxidized iron, and precast concrete blended into a unique mix of organic and industrial.
-Contemporary artworks from Japan and the U.S. West Coast line the walls, while the sofa seating by the windows almost invites you to sink in and linger.
+To be honest, I’ve never been a fan of drinking coffee in hotel lobbies—they usually feel too formal, with a businesslike atmosphere that makes me uneasy.
+But the Ace Hotel Kyoto lobby completely overturned that impression.
+It’s a tall, open space brimming with design character.
+Kyoto cedar, hammered copper, oxidized iron, and precast concrete come together in a distinctive blend of organic warmth and industrial edge.
+Contemporary artworks from Japan and the U.S. West Coast line the walls, while the sofa seating by the windows practically invites you to sink in and linger.

-Particularly striking are the arched windows and thick brick walls preserved from the historic Former Kyoto Central Telephone Office, now framing bright, sunlit corners that feel welcoming instead of imposing.
-The entire lobby and café flow seamlessly together, with a modern geometric façade echoing the rhythm of traditional machiya townhouses—injecting new vitality into a historic landmark.
-Whether you’re a guest of the Ace Hotel Kyoto or just a traveler passing through Shinpuhkan, you’ll feel right at home.
+What stands out most are the arched windows and thick brick walls preserved from the historic Former Kyoto Central Telephone Office, which now frame bright, sunlit corners that feel welcoming rather than imposing.
+The lobby and café feel like one continuous space, and the modern geometric façade echoes the rhythm of traditional machiya townhouses—bringing fresh energy to a historic landmark.
+Whether you’re a guest of the Ace Hotel Kyoto or simply passing through Shinpuhkan, it’s easy to feel at home.

-Beyond the sofa lounge, there’s also a large communal table—perfect for those who want to open a laptop and get some work done.
-With outlets built into the table, it's common to see people intently focused on their keyboards.
-For me, it became more than just a casual rest stop; it turned into a cozy little workspace where I could settle in comfortably.
+Beyond the sofa lounge, there’s also a large communal table—perfect for anyone who wants to open a laptop and get some work done.
+With outlets built into the table, it’s common to see people fully focused on their keyboards.
+For me, it became more than a casual rest stop; it turned into a comfortable little workspace where I could actually settle in.

 Stumptown Coffee Kyoto: A Third-Wave Pioneer in Shinpuhkan